alumet-dev/developer-book/src/plugins/tutorial/2_measuring.md

 ### What is a metric?

-Alumet can manage a large number of measurements that come from different sources implemented in multiple plugins.
-Its measurement pipeline does not carry raw values, but _measurement points_ which contain some metadata in addition to the raw value.
+A metric represents an "object", something that can be measured.
+In Alumet, the measurement pipeline does not carry raw values but _measurement points_, which contain some additional information.
+Every point contains a _metric id_, which associate it with the definition of a _metric_.

-In particular, we want to know what "object" is being measured, what kind of information is obtained: is it the temperature of an ACPI sensor?
-The energy consumed by the CPU?
-The memory reserved by a process?
-What is the associated unit?
-This knowledge is stored in a _metric_.

-Alumet offers a standard way of defining metrics, in a way that makes all the measurements useful and rigorous.
+Unlike some other tools, the list of metrics is not part of the framework: nothing is hard-coded.
+Plugins can create new metrics by following the standard model provided by Alumet.
 As explained [in the docs](https://docs.rs/alumet/latest/alumet/metrics), a metric is defined by:
 - a **unique name**
 - a **unit** of measurement (is it energy? time?) - Alumet follows the [UCUM (Unified Code for Units of Measure) standard](https://ucum.org/ucum).
 - a **type** of measured value (is it an integer? a float?)
 - a textual **description**

-For efficiency reasons, Alumet assigns a unique id to every metric, and uses this id instead of the full definition or name.
-Each _measurement point_ hence contains a _metric id_.
+Read more about metrics here: [Metrics & Measurements Points](../metrics_measurements.md)

 ### Creating a metric